Publications

 The Jewelled Staircase

-Buddha's teaching, and through his great compassion was the unexcelled
+profound insight into Buddha's teaching, and through his great compassion was the

-The book is presently out of print, but used copies can be found on Amazon.com.
-TBLC Co-Director Joshua Cutler has written an introduction to the Jewelled Staircase, which can be downloaded as a Word Document.
+The book is presently out of print, but several new and used copies can be found at Shambhala publications or on Amazon.com.
+TBLC Co-Director Joshua Cutler has written an introduction to the Jewelled Staircase, which can be downloaded here.